Our Impact

 Child Language

-One-third of children served spoke a language other than English.
+Nearly one-third of children served spoke a language other than English at home.

 0%